yesminehe/CVHelperBot/README.md

 - **AI-Powered Feedback:** Summarize and provide actionable feedback using advanced language models.
 - **Contact Info Extraction:** Automatically extract email, phone, and LinkedIn from uploaded CVs.
 - **Format Checking:** Check if a CV follows best formatting practices (length, sections, bullet points, etc.).
-- **Job Match:** Compare a job description and a CV to see if they match.
+- **Job Match (AI Skills Extraction):** Compare a job description (text or job board URL) and a CV to see if they match, using AI to extract and match real skills.
+- **Interview Preparation:** Generate likely interview questions from a job description (text or URL) and a CV, and quiz you interactively.
 - **User-Friendly Commands:** Simple commands for HR and job seekers, including custom help.

 ## Commands